-But there are also costs to be considered, especially in the short run, when a poor O country loses valuable human capital on which it has invested substantial educational expenditures.
-This perverse movement of human capital - from poor to rich countries - has occasioned much discussion and policy debates in the past, including Bhagwati's suggestion of an exit tax and equally unimplemented efforts to restrict long-term stays abroad by legal/contractual means.
+But there are also costs to be considered, especially in the short run, when a poor O country loses valuable human capital in which it has invested substantial educational expenditures.
+This perverse movement of human capital-from poor to rich countries-has occasioned much discussion and policy debate in the past, including Bhagwati's (1976) suggestion of an exit tax and equally unimplemented efforts to restrict long-term stays abroad by legal/contractual means.

-While high talent manpower is clearly needed to support the O country's development efforts, all too frequently the educational structure yields outputs not really suited to the needs of the contemporary economy, creating a mismatch, with potentially explosive political consequences, e.g. the well-known case of the highly skilled unemployed in Sri Lanka.
+While high-talent manpower is clearly needed to support the O country's development efforts, all too frequently the educational structure's yield is not suited to the needs of the contemporary economy, creating a mismatch with potentially explosive political consequences.
+A well-known case is the highly skilled unemployed in Sri Lanka.
 In such circumstances, unless the domestic educational production function can be reformed so that the output is better suited to the developing country's needs, emigration may provide the only possible escape valve.
-On the other hand, there are cases, including the Philippines, where it is official policy to generate skilled labor, in this instance doctors and nurses, specifically for purposes of export and remittances, seen not as a cost but as a benefit to society.
+On the other hand, there are cases, including the Philippines, where it is official policy to generate skilled labor-in this instance, doctors and nurses-specifically for purposes of export and remittances.
+This is seen not as a cost but as a benefit to society.

-Turning to the D country situation, while unskilled immigrants, as we have seen, can generally be viewed as substitutes for capital, skilled labor is likely to constitute a complement to the rich country's capital, both physical and human.
-While D country immigration barriers are therefore usually friendlier to skilled immigrants than to the unskilled, empirical evidence indicates that the negative impact of such arrivals on the incomes of their indigenous counterparts is actually likely to be larger than what we found to be the case for the unskilled.
-Unless the skilled arrivals fill a particular, relatively poorly serviced, non-competitive niche or, in a dynamic context, are in a position to help generate entirely new economic activities, they ultimately represent a greater threat to the income levels of their domestic counterparts than in the unskilled case.
-Nevertheless, given their modest number and the relative absence of union opposition to their arrival, the overall political resistance is likely to be much lower; moreover, the recognition that they help overcome specific shortages and/or provide entrepreneurial energy and generate precious technology change, especially in the knowledge industries, is more likely to carry the day, certainly in the more dynamic D countries.
-In the case of the U.S., for example, it has been estimated that a 10% increase in the number of foreign graduate students raises patent applications by 4.7%, and we all know of the contribution of Chinese and Indian migrants to the science and technology explosions in the Silicon Valley.
+In the D country, where unskilled immigrants can generally be viewed as substitutes for capital, skilled labor is likely to constitute a complement to the rich country's capital, both physical and human.
+While D country immigration barriers are therefore usually friendlier to skilled immigrants than to the unskilled, empirical evidence indicates that the negative impact of such arrivals on the incomes of their indigenous counterparts is likely to be larger than what we find for the unskilled.

+Unless the skilled arrivals fill a particular, relatively poorly serviced, noncompetitive niche or, in a dynamic context, are in a position to help generate new economic activities, they ultimately represent a greater threat to the income levels of their domestic counterparts than the unskilled do.
+Nevertheless, given their modest numbers and a relative absence of union opposition to their arrival, skilled immigrants are likely to meet much lower political resistance.
+Moreover, the recognition that they help overcome specific shortages and/or provide entrepreneurial energy and generate precious technology change, especially in the knowledge industries, is more likely to carry the day, certainly in the more dynamic D countries.
+In the case of the U.S., for example, it has been estimated that a 10 percent increase in the number of foreign graduate students raises patent applications by 4.7 percent, and we all know of the contribution of Chinese and Indian migrants to the science and technology explosions in Silicon Valley.
-IV.

 Conclusions for Policy

-It should be abundantly clear that the enhanced South-North migration of both unskilled and skilled individuals would not only increase global welfare but is almost certain to benefit both the O and D countries.
+It should be abundantly clear that the enhanced south-north migration of both unskilled and skilled individuals would not only increase global welfare but would almost certainly benefit both the O and D countries.
 At present, since migration is clearly the most constrained of the various dimensions of globalization, it also offers the greatest potential for future gains.
-This potential emanates not only from the fact that it is a static substitute or complement to the other elements of globalization but also because, as we have noted above, it also has a potentially important dynamic catalytic impact.
+This potential emanates not only from the fact that it is a static substitute for or complement to the other elements of globalization but also because, as we have noted, it has a potentially important, dynamic catalytic impact.